gmnprada/rudotai/readme.md

 Dots are commonly used in various fields such as geometry, physics, and computer science.
 In computer science, dots are often used as a way to represent objects in a 2-dimensional or 3-dimensional space.
 They can be used to represent images, 3D models, and other types of visual data.

-Dot also can refer into the last point of needl tip , a square , or a cube depends on zoom levels of viewport and camera, its also can refer into a pixel in bits.
+Dot also can refer into the last point of needle tip , a square , or a cube depends on zoom levels of viewport and camera, its also can refer into a pixel in bits.

 ## How Dot Terms Used Here